Chartered IT Professional has a Certificate of Current Competency component, meaning IT Professionals must stay current while holding accreditation.

 - pay the low annual fees

-- continue to meet the practice standard (operating at SFIA Level 5 for 3 of the last 5 years).
+- continue to meet the practice standard (operating at SFIA Level 5).

 Chartered IT Professionals NZ (awarded by ITP) must comply with the ITP Code of Ethics at all times.

 One principal ethical consideration is that of confidentiality of client information.
 IT Professionals are entrusted with access to all kinds of sensitive information, from trade secrets and commercially sensitive data through to personal emails.
 A true professional does not abuse this trust.